 The course follows on from the coverage in SPTH2003 Complex Communication Needs 1 of multi-modal communication and AAC.
 Assessment and intervention methods for adult and children who use AAC will be considered, for example, AAC applications and acquired disabilities.
 The course will also cover the assessment and management of various genetic conditions including, cleft palate and other craniofacial anomalies.

-1. Demonstrate awareness of aetiological factors involved in persons with AAC/complex communication needs such as those with craniofacial anomaly especially cleft lip & palate, acquired neurological conditions such as stroke, dysarthria, apraxia of speech and other complex conditions such as cerebral palsy, Childhood Apraxia of Speech (CAS) developmental disability, hospitalized populations, those with life-limiting illnesss/death & dying.
+1. Discuss aetiological factors involved in persons with AAC/complex communication needs such as those with craniofacial anomaly especially cleft lip & palate, acquired neurological conditions such as stroke, dysarthria, apraxia of speech and other complex conditions such as cerebral palsy, Childhood Apraxia of Speech (CAS) developmental disability, hospitalised populations, those with life-limiting illnesss/death & dying.

 2. Administer, analyse and interpret findings from comprehensive assessment of craniofacial anomaly and complex communication needs.